Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 \subsubsection{Types $II^*$, $III^*$ and $IV^*$}

 These strongly coupled theories do not have relevant chiral term deformations since their CB parameters all have $\D(u)>2$.
 It is conceivable that ``frozen" SCFTs with CBs of types $II^*$, $III^*$, or $IV^*$ exist which do not admit any relevant deformation and, in particular, have no flavor symmetry.
-Such conjectured non-lagrangian ``frozen'' singularities are speculative, as we have no evidence either for or against their existence.
+Such conjectured non-lagrangian frozen singularities are speculative, as we have no evidence either for or against their existence.
 We know of no argument showing that all SCFTs corresponding to these singularities must have non-trivial flavor symmetries, or, equivalently, necessarily admit mass term deformations.
-Perhaps bootstrap arguments could address this question.
+In fact there is at least one known W-algebra, namely the W(2,7) in \cite{Blumenhagen:1990jv}, which could be consistently interpreted as 2d chiral algebra associated to a frozen $IV^*$ singularity\footnote{We thank Madalena Lemos for pointing this out to us.} Perhaps bootstrap arguments could also address this question.
 On the other hand, we know of no construction (e.g., using string techniques) that imply the existence of $\cN=2$ theories with these types of CBs and empty flavor symmetry.

-We will discuss below what are the implications for the classification of rank-1 SCFTs if one assumes the existence of one or more of these frozen SCFTs.
-In particular, we will show that the assumption of frozen type $III^*$ or $IV^*$ SCFTs allows the existence of additional (deformable) SCFTs shown in table \ref{table:theories}.
+More recently, it has been pointed out in \cite{Argyres:2016yzz} that frozen $II^*$, $III^*$, and $IV^*$ singularities can arise upon discretely gauging certain special (non-flavor) symmetries of free vector multiplets.

+So, we must include the possibility of frozen $II^*$, $III^*$, and $IV^*$ singularities in our classification of possible rank-1 CB geometries and they are shown in table \ref{table:theories}.